AlbertoFDR/web-security-class/website/source/browser/web.to.app.md

 ![prompt](/browser/web.to.app/prompt.png)

 If you want to **disable** this behavior in chromium-based browsers, you need to go to _Settings_ > _Site settings_ > _Additional permissions_ > _Protocol handlers_.
 In the case you want to check the behavior of your browser, I found this [website](https://webdbg.com/test/protocol/).
 In chromium-based browser you can check the allowed/ignored custom protocol in the _Preferences_ file inside the configuration of your browsers.
 In GNU/Linux, this file is located at _`~/.config/BROWSER/Default/Preferences`_.
+In Firefox the file we need to found is `handlers.json` or opening the browser `Settings > General > Applications`.
+If you are using `snap` store, the browser config is inside this folder.

 ![pref](/browser/web.to.app/preferences.png)